 - Patient-centered counseling that supports reproductive autonomy.

-- Tested in a randomized scientific trial and shown to reduce unintended pregnancies by half.
+- Tested in a randomized scientific trial.

 - CME/CE-accredited by the University of California, San Francisco School of Medicine.